jamesadhitthana/SimpleROT13/README.md

-# SimpleROT13
+# Easy and Simple ROT13
 ROT13 is the simplest and easiest way to encrypt and decrypt (cipher) a string of text!

 ## Getting Started

 Just download the java file and then run it on your computer!

-### Prerequisites

-You need to have Java installed.
+I have commented the code and so if you dont understand how it works you can just view my comments on the code!
+Enjoy!

 ### Instructions